-Oswald was originally assigned as a reinforcement for 2/16th Battalion but whilst on pre-embarkation leave he fell ill and missed his draft.
+Oswald was originally assigned as a reinforcement for 2/16th Battalion but whilst on pre-embarkation leave he became ill and missed his draft.

-WX16931 Henry Christopher aka Hugh Christopher ‘Horse’ Oswald was the stowaway found on ‘Aquitania’.
+WX16931 Henry Christopher aka Hugh Christopher and ‘Horse’ – he was the stowaway on ‘Aquitania’.

-From Singapore, ‘Horse’ or ‘Harry’ as he was known, was selected to work on Burma-Thai railway with ‘D’ Force Thailand V Battalion.
-As luck would have it ‘V’ Battalion had the highest death rate of ‘D’ Force, 50% of the men did not return from Thailand due to starvation, tropical illnesses, working very long like slaves in tough conditions without shoes and clothing, under spiteful and bullying guards who saw these weakened men as targets for their sadism and their appalling living conditions in muddied camps in rainy conditions.
+From Singapore, ‘Horse’ or ‘Harry’ as he was known, was selected in 1943 to work on Burma-Thai railway with ‘D’ Force Thailand V Battalion.
+‘V’ Battalion had the highest death rate of ‘D’ Force, 50% of the men did not return from Thailand due to starvation, tropical illnesses, working very long like slaves in tough conditions without shoes and clothing, under spiteful and bullying guards who saw these weakened men as targets for their sadism and their appalling living conditions in muddied camps in rainy conditions.

 Henry Christopher Oswald was evacuated sick from Kuii Camp, Burma -Thai Railway and died of dysentery at Kanchanaburi Base Hospital on 7 November 1943 aged 21 years.

 Oswald recorded his NOK as his married sister Elizabeth Luff, 94 Onslow Road, Shenton Park.
 In 1953 his medals were posted to Elizabeth Luff at 24 Gill Street, Mosman Park.
 We believe Elizabeth may have died 1 October 1964 aged 47 years at North Innaloo.
 We have been unable to identify Elizabeth’s husband’s name, nor the names of his parents.

 Some of the barbaric cruelty V Battalion endured: